EH&S Safety Programs

 Laser Safety regulates all staff, faculty, and residents who use lasers at UT Southwestern University Hospitals, Children’s Medical Center Dallas, Parkland Memorial Hospital, and the VA North Texas Health Care System.
 Laser Safety staff evaluates recommendations for the purchase, maintenance, repair, documentation, registration, utilization, disposal, and administration of all medical lasers.

 Laser Safety also monitors operations of all lasers to ensure compliance with national, state, and institutional regulations and policies.

 The Magnetic Resonance (MR) Safety Program strives to prevent workplace injuries.
 MR encourages voluntary compliance with the American College of Radiology.
-The program offers white papers on MR Safe Practices and provides safety training on pertinent topics – including hazard zone identification, access requirements, and identification of ferromagnetic and non-ferromagnetic equipment.
+The team offers white papers on MR Safe Practices and provides safety training on pertinent topics – including hazard zone identification, access requirements, and identification of ferromagnetic and non-ferromagnetic equipment.
 MR Safety staff also audits the MR environment for both research and clinical settings to suggest safety improvements.

 Other duties include:

 - Inspect various occupancy types for code compliance and conduct periodic inspections of labs and offices.

 - Assist with fire and life safety evacuation drills to ensure the safety of everyone on campus.

 The Radiation Safety Program provides institutional support, service, and oversight for the receipt, use, and disposal of radioactive materials and X-ray producing equipment, as well as compliance with applicable state and federal regulations.

 Radiation Safety is responsible for the proper licensing and registration of regulated sources of radiation and liaison activities with pertinent regulatory agencies.
 These services include: